Destinations Greece The Cyclades Santorini

 €€ €350–700/night · the mid-tier design and the wine-village set

-George Karayiannis opened Astra Suites in the 1980s — the original design hotel of Imerovigli, predating most of the cliffside boutique scene.
-26 cave-cut suites and villas across the cliff face, a heated pool, the Astra Restaurant looking directly at the caldera.
+The Karagiannis family opened Astra Suites in the early 1990s — one of Imerovigli’s original design hotels, predating most of the cliffside boutique scene.
+21 cave-cut suites and villas across the cliff face, a heated pool, the caldera-facing Five Senses restaurant.
 Less photographed than the Oia headliners but consistently on best-of lists for 30+ years.
 Sunset booking on the restaurant terrace is essential.

 What it's known for